snehangsude/Hangman/README.md

 # Hangman
-The Hangman game implemented using GUI
+The Hangman game implemented using GUI and integrated with a random word generator <a href="http://random-word-api.herokuapp.com/home">API</a>

 ### Written in python 3.9